undead404/you-must-hear/docs/tags/grunge.md

 Last updated: <time datetime="2025-10-29T03:12:39.301Z">Wed Oct 29 2025 05:12:39 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Grunge emerged from Seattle in the late 1980s, blending punk&#39;s raw energy with heavy metal&#39;s distorted guitars and introspective lyrics.
+The genre rejected polished production and glamorous aesthetics in favor of an authentic, anti-establishment sound.
+Its angst-filled themes resonated with disaffected youth, making it the defining rock movement of the early 1990s.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |